 Dowdy’s 40 years of peacebuilding background inform not just his own work, they’ve also shaped the scope of the endowment.
 He envisions a graduate assistant who will create high-quality programming that explores peacebuilding and interfaith dialogue through a variety of artistic disciplines and media.
 The endowment is an ongoing tribute to Roger’s late wife, Janie Wineman Dowdy ’70, to the couple’s love for the arts, and to the power of Lynchburg’s liberal arts education.

-In 2022-23 the graduate assistant position is held by Mimi Oliver.
+The graduate assistant position is currently held by Mimi Oliver.